Wife says she believes Egyptian activist abducted by police

 CAIRO (AP) - An Egyptian human rights activist has been missing since earlier this month, his wife said Friday, adding that believes he was taken by police.
 His rights group claimed it has information that he was arrested under so-called “forced disappearances.”

 There was no immediate confirmation from the authorities on the whereabouts of the activist, Ahmed Abdel-Fattah, 40.
-The rights group he works for - the Egyptian Commission for Rights and Freedoms - said Thursday that it received information he had been arrested but that the police are denying this.
+The rights group he works for - the Egyptian Commission for Rights and Freedoms - said on Thursday that it received information he had been arrested but that the police are denying this.

 Abdel-Fattah’s wife, Doaa Abdel-Moneim, told The Associated Press that the last time she saw her husband was 11 days ago when he dropped her off outside a Cairo drugstore where she went in to buy diapers for their 10-month-old baby boy.